2023 Solar Incentives Guide for Howell, MI - Tax Credits & Rebates

 Federal Solar Incentives

-When you think about solar incentives, you probably think of federal incentives first.
-The Federal Solar Investment Tax Credit, or ITC, is likely the best-known federal solar incentive.
-The ITC offers a tax credit for a specific percentage of the cost of your solar system.
+Federal solar incentives are likely the first thing that comes to mind when you think about solar incentives.
+The Federal Solar Investment Tax Credit, or ITC, is the most well-known federal solar incentive.
+The ITC provides a tax credit for a specific percentage of your solar system's cost.

-The ITC can be applied to solar systems installed after January 1, 2006 and lets you deduct from your taxes a percentage of the total cost of solar panels, equipment, accessories and labor.
-You can claim this credit for a solar panel system installed on a primary or secondary residence in the United States that you own.
-The original claim amount was 30% of the total cost, although depending on when the project was completed, your credit may range from 26-30%.
+The ITC can be applied to solar systems installed after January 1, 2006, and under this program you can deduct from your taxes a percentage of the total cost of solar panels, equipment, accessories and labor.
+You can claim this credit for a solar panel system installed on a primary or secondary residence that you own in the United States.
+Originally, you could claim 30% of the total cost, although depending on when the project was completed, your credit may range from 26-30%.
 There is no maximum claim amount.

-Your local Howell solar panel installer can provide you with more information about the ITC and how it applies to your situation.
+Your local Howell solar panel installer can provide you with more information about the ITC and how it may apply to your situation.

 State & Local Solar Incentives

-Some solar incentives may be provided at the state and local level.
-Like with federal incentives, these may include rebates, tax credits and more.
-These incentives — which might be handled by the state of Michigan, or by your county or municipality — could be offered on an ongoing basis, or for only a limited time.
+Some solar incentives are often also offered at the local or state level.
+As with federal incentives, these may include rebates, tax credits and more.
+Incentives might be handled by your county or municipality, or by the state of Michigan.
+Certain incentives are available for only a limited time, while others are ongoing.

 Next Steps for Installing Solar in Howell